antixenoinitiative/axiwiki/synthesis.md

 - 5x Heat Exposure Specimen
 - 5x Phasing Membrane Residue

-# Full List
+# Being Prepared for AX
-The following is a full list of every material required for AX synthesis.
-It is recommended to, at some point, fill up one every single one of these materials.
-Doing so will set you for quite a lot of AX combat.
+We recommended to fill up on all of the following materials:

 ### Raw
 - Carbon